cepdnaclk/e19-co227-Leaf-Colour-Quantifier/backend/README.md

 - The RGB values of the dominant colors.
 - The percentage of each dominant color in the image.
 - The color spread (variability) of each dominant color.

+## Report Generation

+The report generation process aims to provide a detailed summary of the image analysis, making it easier for users to understand the results and observations.
+The report is created in PDF format and contains various sections with visual representations of the analysis.

+1. **Histogram Generation**: Histograms of color channels (Red, Green, Blue) are generated from the segmented leaf image.
+These histograms provide insights into the distribution of pixel intensities for each color channel.

+2. **PDF Creation**: The ReportLab library is used to create a PDF document.
+We set up the document's layout, fonts, and styles for consistent formatting.

+3. **Header Information**: The report begins with a title, "Leaf Spectrum Report," followed by the date and time of the analysis.
+The current date and time are automatically generated using the `datetime` module.

+4. **Image and Logo**: The original plant image is resized and included in the report to provide visual context.
+Additionally, a logo image is added for branding purposes.

+5. **Histogram Section**: The histograms of color channels (Red, Green, Blue) are added to the report, providing a visual representation of color distribution within the segmented leaf.

+6. **Remarks**: Users have the option to add remarks or comments to the report.
+These remarks are included in the report for additional information.